 If you are in the Westshore area, David Dronsfield at 2622 Peatt Road usually puts on the best figurines display.
 Downtown, Capital Iron does a great lights display.

 Butchart Gardens – very worth seeing the 12 days of Christmas through the gardens.
 Heritage Acres – they do a good Christmas display, and I believe Santa might visit too?
 Navy Ships Light-up – at CFB Esquimalt.
-Usually starts mid December and worth checking out.
+Starts December 1st and runs daily until January 6th.

 Play good old fashion Christmas music on the trip.
 Get excited about the lights, and the kids will generally get excited too.
 Drive safe, its dark, maybe wet, and don’t get too stressed about having the kids home on time.
 Happy light hunting!